How to Recognize Publishers Clearing House Scams

 Is That PCH Prize Win Legit?
 Here's How to Tell.

-If you have received a questionable win notification you may be asking yourself questions like:
+If you've received a PCH win notification you may be asking yourself questions like:

 - "I received a prize notification letter along with a check from Publishers Clearing House to cover expenses.
-Did I really win?"
+Should I cash the check?"

 - "Publishers Clearing House keeps calling and saying I've won $100,000,000.
 They say I have to pay 1% in taxes before they release the prize.
 What should I do?"